d3x0r/SACK/src/salty_random_generator/SRG_XSWS_Encryption.md

 # XSWS

+This was Xor, Sub, Wipe(LR,sub,RL), Sub.
+While this had slightly higher performance, it produced encrypted data with an obvious period.

+# X(WS)*(WS)*

+Revision 2
+  - Moves byte map swap into wipe stage.

 This is an encryption algorithm called Xor-Sub-Wipe-Sub (XSWS).
  - Xor - the initial masking of data with a mask
- - Sub - substituted masked bytes for some other random byte
  - Wipe -
-     - xor each byte with the previous byte L->R
+     - subByte ( xor each byte with the previous byte L->R ).
-     - Sub each byte with some other random byte.
-     - xor each byte with the previous byte R->L
+     - subByte ( xor each byte with the previous byte R->L ).
- - Sub - substitute each byte with other random byte.

 It is built on Salty Random Generator(SRG).
 SRG uses various hash